-> Predating the arrival of Spanish, el taco is still the king of Mexico City's street food!
+Predating the arrival of Spanish, el taco is still the king of Mexico City's street food!
 However don’t miss out on tacos “al pastor” (shepherd style), one of the capital’s signature dishes, despite its origins being anything but Mexican.
 This historical dish, based on shawarma spit-grilled meat, was brought to Central Mexico by Lebanese immigrants in the early 20th century.
 Different from shawarma, tacos al pastor are made with pork, not lamb, and they are served on a corn tortilla.
-In Mexico City this traditional food dish is seasoned with onion, coriander and a slice of pineapple.
-When the craving strikes, I often go to Salon Corona, El Huequito, El Califa or El Rey del Suadero- which are very good taquerias (restaurants or stalls that sell tacos).
+In Mexico City, this traditional food dish is seasoned with onion, coriander and a slice of pineapple.
+When the craving strikes, I often go to Salon Corona, El Huequito, El Califa, or El Rey del Suadero- which are very good taquerias (restaurants or stalls that sell tacos).
 For partygoers, Los Chupacabras and Los Orinico are open until late hours.

 Cochinita pibil is one of Mexico City's traditional foods and a delicious one at that!
 This slow-roasted pork dish has origins in the Yucatán Peninsula, where dishes are sweeter and less spicy.
-Preparation of traditional cochinita involves marinating the meat in acidic citrus juice, seasoning it with seeds of iconic Yucatán spice, achiote (annatto), which imparts a vivid burnt orange colour, and cooking the meat while it’s wrapped in banana leaf.
+Preparation of traditional cochinita involves marinating the meat in acidic citrus juice, seasoning it with seeds of iconic Yucatán spice, achiote (annatto), which imparts a vivid burnt orange color, and cooking the meat while it’s wrapped in banana leaf.
 All this contributes to the dish’s uniquely sweet and earthy aroma.
-Cochinita is usually eaten on a corn tortilla, which as we all know is a famous food of Mexico City, with frijoles (beans), vinegar-marinated onions and some chilli Habanero sauce, for the bravest ones!
+Cochinita is usually eaten on a corn tortilla, which as we all know is a famous food of Mexico City, with frijoles (beans), vinegar-marinated onions, and some chili Habanero sauce, for the bravest ones!
 Head to El Turix or El Cardenal to enjoy some of the best cochinita in the capital.

 Chile en nogada

-Honouring the colours of the Mexican flag, chile en nogada is one of the most patriotic dishes in Mexico City and a popular food among our locals.
-Puebla chillies are filled with picadillo (a mixture of meat, fruits and spices) that represents the green on the flag, the walnut-based cream sauce is the white and pomegranate seeds the red.
+Honouring the colors of the Mexican flag, chile en nogada is one of the most patriotic dishes in Mexico City and a popular food among our locals.
+Puebla chilies are filled with picadillo (a mixture of meat, fruits, and spices) that represents the green on the flag, the walnut-based cream sauce is the white and pomegranate seeds the red.
 It is not a coincidence that chile en nogada´s season is in September, the month of Mexico’s Independence.
 From the end of August to the whole month of September, you can find chile en nogada everywhere, though only a few restaurants serve it all year around.
-To try it, I recommend Hostería de Santo Domingo, located in the centre.
+To try it, I recommend Hostería de Santo Domingo, located in the center.
 You will not be disappointed!
 They serve up some of the best food in Mexico City and their interpretation of this dish is exquisite.

 A tamal is a traditional Mesoamerican dish made of a corn-based dough and filled up with meat, vegetables and sauces, steamed in a corn husk or banana leaf.
 In Mexico City this traditional food could be either savoury or sweet so there is a tamal for every palate!
 A very nourishing meal, it’s typically consumed for breakfast.
 Usually sold on the street, you will probably hear somewhere a man on a bike selling tamales Oxacaqueños (from Oaxaca), one of the many kinds of tamales and possibly the best street food in Mexico City.
 With her experience of over 55 years, I would go for Doña Emi’s tamales in the La Roma neighbourhood.
 Head there early if you want to find any left!